 - Zombidle (despite being an Idle Game) did this in a much-disliked update.
 Where several items gave Bob the Necromancer bonuses to damage and money while sleeping, the update caused him to wake up if he used his ability (despite being called Sloth's Form).
 This was especially annoying since most players went with a (very expensive and Level Grinding-intensive) strategy allowing Bob's abilities to last longer than their cooldowns, which now made these sleep-boosting items completely useless since Bob would no longer sleep.

-- Final Fantasy XIV: Being idle too long will eventually log you out of the game automatically.
+- Final Fantasy XIV: When Square Enix expects the game to have a lot of traffic (usually due to a new expansion being released), being idle too long will eventually log you out of the game automatically.
 This is so idle players don't end up clogging the server and causing long queues for other players trying to log in.
+This eventually gets removed once traffic settles down to something more reasonable.

 - The TurboGrafx-16 video game adaptation of Darkwing Duck crushes Darkwing with an anvil if the player takes too long to move.